 10. Rock climbing

 This is one of the most adventurous options on our list.
-Due to the abundance of craggy islands in Halong Bay, there is many a rock face just waiting to be climbed.
+Due to the abundance of craggy islands in Halong Bay, there are many rock face just waiting to be climbed.
 Some rock faces rise straight out of the water, and some look out onto sandy beaches.
 Cat Ba Island has some amazing limestone cliffs that are also climbable.
 If you are traveling and climbing with a group, then it’s recommended to rent a junk boat and take an overnight tour of Halong Bay

 - To go rock climbing independently you may need an access pass from Asia Outdoors before you climb.
 Make sure you research this thoroughly before you go.